CHARLES E.J. MOULTON has been a stage performer since age eleven. His trilingual, artistic

 In spirit.

-The ever so faint and distant laughter echoing from over by the forest caught Jenny’s attention, no girl with freckles anymore, but a buxom beauty with a house of her own.
+echoing from over by the forest caught Jenny’s attention, no girl with

-Jenny looked out across the Irish landscape and saw her husband walking toward the grounds hand in hand with her daughter, the little girl smelling a fresh daisy, telling her father, Jenny’s husband, some funny story her friend had told her at school, just like Jenny had told her own father stories from school while strolling these grounds
+Jenny looked out across the Irish landscape and saw her husband walking toward the grounds hand in hand with her daughter, the little girl smelling a fresh daisy, telling her father, Jenny’s husband, some funny story her friend had told her at school, just like Jenny had told her own father stories from school while strolling these grounds.

 Jenny’s lip trembled.